They are low-cost components that come in multiple packages, shapes, and sizes.

 If the unit has two capacitors then one is the Run Capacitor and the other is the Start Capacitor.
 Keep in mind the compressor also often needs a capacitor which will be HERM (compressor).

 Buying a New HVAC Capacitor

 A new Capacitor should always be installed with a new motor.
-A capacitor can be bought at a HVAC supply company there is usually at least a few even in a small town, also online Amazon is a good place to look.
+A capacitor can be bought at an HVAC supply company there is usually at least a few even in a small town, also online Amazon is a good place to look.

-Here is two common capacitors, the one on the left is a Dual Round Capacitor while the one on the right is Run Oval capacitor.
+Here are two common capacitors, the one on the left is a Dual Round Capacitor while the one on the right is Run Oval capacitor.

 The voltage can go higher if necessary but never lower while the MFD (uf) should always be the same.
 In the picture, this is a Dual Run Capacitor and reads 55+5 MFD (uf) 440 VAC.
 The larger number 55 MFD is for the compressor while the lower number 5 MFD (uf) is for the fan motor.
 The lower number is always going to be for the fan motor.
 Then the voltage 440 Volts AC.

 (The + -5 after the MFD is how much it the capacitor tolerance is rated to go up or down.)